ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/Indexes/indexes-overview.markdown

 * Once defined, the index iterates over the documents, and for every field (document property) that is requested to be indexed,
   a **map** is built between the terms derived from these fields and the actual documents that contain them.

-* A [Query](../../../todo-update-me-later) operating on these fields ends up with a simple search from the queried terms to the list of documents that contain them.
+* A **query** operating on these fields ends up with a simple search from the queried terms to the list of documents that contain them.

 * After the first **indexing** run, the index will keep that map current _without_ re-processing the entire index data -
   only update the relevant details when a document update happens in the database.